TribeMedia/loopback-example-recipes/docs/model-recipes.md

 LoopBack makes it surprisingly simple to create models from existing data, as illustrated below for an Oracle database.
 First, the code sets up the Oracle data source.
-Then the call to `discoverAndBuildModels()` creates models from the database tables with the `associations` option set to true so the discovery follows primary/foreign key relations.
+Then the call to `discoverAndBuildModels()` creates models from the database tables.
+Calling it with  `associations: true` makes the discovery follow primary/foreign key relations.

 ````javascript
     var loopback = require('loopback');